-Malus Domestica Queen Cox, or Queen Cox Apple, is a sport of the old favourite Cox’s Orange Pippin, with a more attractive fruit and smaller growth habit which makes it a perfect espaliered apple tree.
-These apple trees have been shaped as 2-tier espaliered fruit trees, ideal for growing along a sunny south facing wall while taking up little lateral space.
+Malus Domestica Queen Cox, or Queen Cox Apple, is a sport of the old favourite Cox’s Orange Pippin, which has a more attractive fruit and smaller growth habit.

 Hardy throughout most of the UK, Malus Domestica Queen Cox grows to a mature height of only 1.5 – 2.5 metres in 5 to 10 years.
-Because of its small size, pruning and other care- including harvesting the delicious apples! - will be easy to accomplish.
+Pruning and other care- including harvesting the delicious apples! - will be easy to accomplish.